gramineproject/graphene/README.md

       SGX=1 ./pal_loader helloworld   or  ./pal_loader SGX helloworld

-(2) Build and run python helloworld script in Graphene on SGX
+(2) Build and run python helloworld script in Graphene on SGX (part of the apps)
 - go to LibOS/shim/test/apps/python, build the enclave:

       make SGX=1